Rebuilding My Blog with Pelican

 This blog makes use of three plugins.

 If you scroll to the bottom of the post, you'll see what the related posts plugin does.
+By adding

 related_posts metadata to this article, I can specify whether to show specific articles (by specifying slugs), show no related articles, or show articles with the same tags (this is the default behaviour).